 What Happens after a Cocaine Detox?

 We feel it essential to regard a Cocaine detox as the first step on the road to full recovery.
 Any detox from drug dependency is best followed by a stay in residential treatment.
-Here, along with other residents who are drug and alcohol free, you will embark on a holistic approach to drug addiction led by an experienced team of drug addiction specialists.
+Here, along with other residents who are drug and alcohol-free, you will embark on a holistic approach to drug addiction led by an experienced team of drug addiction treatment specialists.

 Our carefully crafted program consists of individual therapy sessions alongside group therapy and a range of other therapeutic modalities.
-We are also able to offer yoga, meditation and music therapy, among others.
-A great emphasis is placed upon fun, we have days out to the beach, miniature golf and bowling.
-All this to help balance the days.
+We are also able to offer yoga, meditation, and music therapy, among others.
+A great emphasis is placed upon fun, we have days out to the beach, miniature golf, and bowling; All this will help balance the days.

 Healing the family as a unit is important to us, we also offer family therapy at no extra cost.

 Transport to and from 12-Step fellowship meetings is available five nights a week.
 We believe that by engaging with a program of recovery alongside intensive therapy a person is better equipped to deal with their addiction once treatment is completed.